Cuts and wounds

 If your child has any of the following:

-• A cut that will not stop bleeding after 20 minutes of direct pressure
+• A cut that will not stop bleeding after 20 minutes of pressing

 • A bad cut on the face or the palm of the hand